The good news is, there are plenty of simple steps you can take to keep down the cost of your weekly shop.

 7. Switch to shopping online

-Consider doing your weekly shop online, as that way you can’t get seduced by in-store promotions and clever marketing – keeping your impulse buys to a minimum.
+Consider doing your weekly shop online, as that way you can’t get seduced by in-store promotions and clever marketing, which keeps your impulse buys to a minimum.

 Most stores will allow you to save a ‘favourites’ basket meaning you don’t even have to look at non-essential items.

-Shopping online will not only save you money, but also time as well, as you can arrange to get your groceries delivered to your door at a time that is convenient for you.
+Shopping online will not only save you money, but also time as well, as you can arrange to get your groceries delivered to your door at a time that's convenient for you.
+If you do change to online shopping, research delivery costs for you chosen supermarket – some offer much cheaper delivery charges if you buy a monthly or annual delivery pass for specific timeslots, or free delivery if you spend over a certain amount.

 Find out where to get discounts for the over-50s.